Estonia: Biodiversity

 Phytogeographically, Estonia is shared between the Central European and Eastern European provinces of the Circumboreal Region within the Boreal Kingdom.
 According to the WWF, the territory of Estonia belongs to the ecoregion of Sarmatic mixed forests.
-The country has a rich composition of floristic groups, with estimated 3,000 algae and cyanobacteria species, 850 lichens, and 600 bryophytes.
-As of 2023, forests covered 51.5% of Estonia's land area, supporting a wide range of plant species.
-Among these, 87 native and over 500 introduced tree and bush species have been identified, with the most common trees being pine (41%), birch (28%), and spruce (23%).
-Saaremaa yellow rattle is endemic to Saaremaa island and cannot be found elsewhere in the world.
-The national flower of Estonia is the cornflower (Centaurea cyanus).
+Estonia has a rich composition of floristic groups, with estimated 6000 (3461 identified) fungi, 3000 (2500 identified) algae and cyanobacteria, 850 (786 identified) lichens, and 600 (507 identified) bryophytes.
+Forests cover approximately half of the country.
+87 native and over 500 introduced tree and bush species have been identified, with most prevalent tree species being pine (41%), birch (28%), and spruce (23%).
+Since 1969, the cornflower (Centaurea cyanus) has been the national flower of Estonia.